jackyzha0/quartz/content/notes/09-wireless-networking.md

 	- The MAC address of an AP
 - ESSID: Extended Service Set Identifier
 	- The name of the network
+> [!INFO] if there is only on AP it is BSS
+> if there are more than one AP it is ESS
+> each AP in a ESS can have a different configuration

 Wireless Distribution System (WDS)
 - Backbone of multiple APs, and the inter-AP communication.
 Usually Ethernet, may be wireless.
 - 802.11F defines the Inter Access-Point Protocol (IAPP)

+> [!INFO] used for ESS. connected APs togehter
+> do handover, access control etc

 Signal Strength
 - Signal Level: Strength of the received signal
 - Noise Level: Strength of the noise
-- Link Quality: Signal to Noise Ratio (SNR)
+- Link Quality: Signal to Noise Ratio (SNR) (10:1 is a good ratio) (1:1 is a bad ratio)
 - Transmit Power: How loud we speak
 - Receive Sensitivity: How well we can hear
 - Decibel: 10*log10(P/P0), which shows the ratio of power of one signal over another.
+> [!INFO]

 Finding a Network
 - Passive scanning listens for AP beacons